fengsp/plan/docs/job_definition.rst

 At
 --

-At value is used to define when does the job run.
+At value is used to define when the job runs.
 It takes the following values::

     minute.[0-59]